andreafuturi/DenoVitePreact/README.md

 This is necessary because Vite does not understand remote imports and imports prefixed with "npm:".

-After running "npm run build," you need to switch the `window.srr` variable to true in `client/index.jsx`.
+Before running "npm run build," you need to switch the `window.srr` variable to true in `client/index.jsx`.
 If you want to revert to HMR for development, you need to set it back to false.
 Automation for this process is being explored.

+This not yet tested in big applications (if Vite produces more than one index some ajdustments need to be done)

 ## Suggestions and Contributions